Salt Lake Stadium: Football matches

 After its inauguration in January 1984 with the Jawaharlal Nehru International Gold Cup, the Salt Lake Stadium has hosted several important international tournaments and matches of the 1986 FIFA World Cup qualification in 1985, Super-Soccers in 1986, 1989, 1991 and 1994, 3rd South Asian Games in 1987, USSR Festival Cup in 1988, Charminar Challenger Trophy in 1992 and the Jawaharlal Nehru International Gold Cup in 1995.

-The Salt Lake Stadium has hosted the home games of three main local clubs in the I-League and the ISL, namely East Bengal, Mohun Bagan SG and Mohammedan SC.
+The Salt Lake Stadium has hosted the home games of three main local clubs in the I-League and the ISL, namely East Bengal, Mohun Bagan and Mohammedan SC.
 Many of the home games of the Indian team are also played at the Salt Lake Stadium.
 It also hosts selected matches of the Calcutta Football League and the IFA Shield.
 In 2014, a new tenant Atlético de Kolkata had made the stadium their home ground.
 Later, ATK was dissolved and became ATK Mohun Bagan.

 On 5 June 2011, FIFA scheduled a friendly match to be played at the Salt Lake on 2 September 2011.
 The match was played between Argentina and Venezuela.
 This was a historic occasion in the history of Indian football and also for the stadium as the match featured Argentine superstar Lionel Messi.

 The stadium has also hosted Oliver Kahn's official farewell match for Bayern Munich when they played a friendly match against Mohun Bagan.
 Bayern Munich won the match 3–0.

 In December 2012, a friendly match was played between Brazil Masters and IFA All Stars.
 Brazil Masters won it 3–1.
 Beto scored twice and Bebeto scored one goal for Brazil Masters.

 On 12 October 2014, the stadium hosted the first match in the Indian Super League, preceded by an opening ceremony which featured superstars from the footballing world as well as from Bollywood.
-In the opening match, Atlético de Kolkata defeated Mumbai City FC 3–0.
+In the opening match, Atlético de Kolkata defeated Mumbai City 3–0.
 The stadium hosted its last match of the inaugural edition of ISL on 14 December where Atlético de Kolkata played FC Goa in the first leg of the semi-finals.
 Salt Lake stadium was the only stadium among the eight venues of ISL where matches were allowed to be played on artificial turf.
 It hosted 11 matches in 2017 FIFA U-17 World Cup, including the Final.
 The stadium also hosted the FIFA world cup qualification match between Bangladesh and India.

+In December 2025, Salt Lake Stadium hosted the opening event of Lionel Messi's G.O.A.T.
+India Tour, which was overshadowed by crowd-control failures and disruptions that led to police intervention, an official investigation, and a public apology by the state's then Chief Minister, Mamata Banerjee.

+On 3 October 2026, Salt Lake Stadium will host the first ever football match between India and Brazil.

+On 6 October 2026, Salt Lake Stadium will host India's second football match against Uruguay.